Ainocre/RD_gostore/README.md

 ## Description

 Gostore is a global store inspired by MobX state tree for Vue.js and the Quasar Framework.
-Data is typed, reactives, and validated before being muted to prevent inconsistency.
+Data is typed, reactive, and validated before being muted to prevent inconsistency.

 ⚠️ Gostore is in beta, don't use it for production yet! ⚠️